BarRaiders/barraiders.github.io/docs/faqs/obs-tools/actions.md

 - Shows how much CPU is being utilized by OBS-

 ## Previous Scene
 - Allows you to switch back to your previously used scene.
-Writes the name of the scene on the key-
+Writes the name of the scene on the key.

 ## Twitch Integration
-- Let your chat to type !replay and trigger an instant replay which is shown on stream
+- Allow your chat to type !replay and trigger an instant replay which is shown on stream
-- Instant Replay can now also create a Twitch Clip for you, and post it on chat
+- Instant Replay can now also create a Twitch Clip for you and post it on chat
 - Instant Replay can now create a Twitch Clip even if the replay buffer is off

 ## Browser Sources